p-kossa/nookys-swag-presets-spt/README.md

 - What is "pmcWave" and what does it do?

-If set to "false" (default) what you should expect to see in you raids:
+If set to "false" what you should expect to see in you raids:

 - PMC spawns spread around the map at the start of every raid
 - SCAV spawns shortly after
 - SCAV waves throughout the duration of the raid

-If set to "true", what you should expect:
+If set to "true" (default), what you should expect:

 - PMC spawns spread around the map at the start of every raid
 - SCAV spawns shortly after